yehia67/documentation/ict/0.1/how-to-guides/find-neighbors.md

 :::Success:
 The IcTinder module is monitoring your neighbors and will replace them with new ones if they're unreliable.
 When the module has chosen neighbors for you, you'll be notified on Discord.
-To delete a neighbor, you can use the `!delnode <address>:<port>` command.
-To list registered nodes, use the `!listnodes` command.
+To delete a neighbor, you can go log into the [IcTinder website](http://qubiota.com/ictinder2).
 :::